billythekid/awesome-aberdeen/README.md

 # Awesome Aberdeen

-A curated list of my favourite awesome, unique, independent places and things in Aberdeen City and Shire.
+A curated list of awesome, unique, independent places and things I've either discovered or heard great things about in Aberdeen City and Shire.

 ## ☕️ Cafés & Coffee Shops